Ghulam Sughra

-Ghulam Sughra (born March 2, 1970) is a Pakistani activist.
+Ghulam Sughra (Urdu: غلام صغری; born March 2, 1970) is a Pakistani activist.

 Life

 Sughra was forced into marriage when she was twelve years old, but six years later she became the first woman in her village to be divorced.
 She was also beaten by her brothers when she tried to go to school, but she was able to study at home.
 She was her village’s first female high school graduate and the first teacher at its first school for girls.
 She found that there were no girls to teach.
 Some of the reasons were cultural, but the main reason she thought was poverty so she endeavoured to find ways to alleviate the poverty.

 She was the founder and the CEO of the Marvi Rural Development Organization MRDO in Pakistan, which is an NGO whose mission is to create community savings funds and raise awareness of human rights, health, education, and social development issues.